segura-security/ansible-pam-collection/docs/senhasegura_credential.md

-## senhasegura_credential
+# senhasegura_credential

-This module can be used to create, update and deactivate credentials in senhasegura's PAM module
+This module can be used to create, update and deactivate credentials in Segura® PAM Core module

----

-### Example PlayBooks
+## Example PlayBooks

 Ensure credential 'ansible' in device 'linux-001'